yesplease/docs/docs/feed-creator/quick-start.md

 Now let's look at a more complicated example: a Twitter timeline.
 The HTML below is not the current Twitter output, but it's based on actual Twitter output from a few years ago.

 ::: warning TWITTER RSS
 Because Twitter updates its HTML structure a lot, we do not recommend using Feed Creator to create RSS feeds from Twitter timelines.
-If you need a RSS feed for Twitter, we recommend using [RSS Box](https://rssbox.herokuapp.com/) or [RSS Bridge](https://github.com/RSS-Bridge/rss-bridge).
+If you need a RSS feed for Twitter, use our [Feed Control](https://feedcontrol.fivefilters.org/) service, or [RSS Bridge](https://github.com/RSS-Bridge/rss-bridge).
 :::

 ``` html{12,17}